MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 + Task 5: Create a load balancer rule
 + Task 6: Create backend servers
 + Task 7: Add VMs to the backend pool
-+ Task 8: Install IIS on the VMs
-+ Task 9: Test the load balancer
++ Task 8: Test the load balancer
-+ Task 10: Create a Log Analytics Workspace
++ Task 9: Create a Log Analytics Workspace
-+ Task 11: Use Functional Dependency View
++ Task 10: Use Functional Dependency View
-+ Task 12: View detailed metrics
++ Task 11: View detailed metrics
-+ Task 13: View resource health
++ Task 12: View resource health
-+ Task 14: Configure diagnostic settings
++ Task 13: Configure diagnostic settings
-+ Task 15: Clean up resources
++ Task 14: Clean up resources

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Monitor%20a%20load%20balancer%20resource%20using%20Azure%20Monitor)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.